-You can also find LGBTQ influencers, Lena and Aga on TikTok, where they mostly produce light-hearted content, and YouTube where they post snippets of their life together from time to time.
+You can also find LGBTQ+ influencers, Lena and Aga on TikTok, where they mostly produce light-hearted content, and on YouTube where they post snippets of their life together from time to time.

 Danni currently works as a coach and mentor.
 Her Instagram is full of summer fits that represent her country of origin, Australia.

 Parr is focused on creating a safe space on social media where members of the LGBTQ+ community can openly discuss their issues.

 Taking advantage of her 78.1k following, Danni is focusing on creating an organization that focuses on hiring members of the LGBTQ+ community to help create something wonderful.

 Kirstie and Christine

 Winners of the Gay Travel Award 2020, Kirstie and Christine initially started blogging their travel adventures on their website – On Airplane Mode, where they gave tips and tricks for LGBTQ+ couples who were planning on traveling the world.